 Santa Monica City College Becomes SMC

 Santa Monica College dropped the “City” from its title in 1971, reflecting the fact that SMC was serving the Westside of Los Angeles area rather than simply Santa Monica.
-The Emeritus College opened in 1975; in an unrelated development, this also happened to be the year Corsair students elected the first male homecoming queen (who was aptly named Goldie Glitters).
+Emeritus opened in 1975; in an unrelated development, this also happened to be the year Corsair students elected the first male homecoming queen (who was aptly named Goldie Glitters).
 There were other signs that the times they were a-changing: enrollment was up to 16,502 in 1976 and SMC hired a new president in ’74: Dr. Richard Moore, an iconoclast who instigated active recruiting of minorities (minorities now constitute approximately 65 percent of SMC’s student body), and oversaw the separation of the College from the Santa Monica-Malibu Unified School District, leading to the creation of SMC’s own district, charter, and board.
 At last, the College was autonomous, its own distinct educational entity.

 In 1979, SMCC first earned the distinction of being the number-one transfer college for UCLA, a distinction it has held ever since.
 Success also brought more students to SMC (24,000 in 1989) and the College outgrew its campus.
 The Airport and Madison Campuses were added in 1989 and 1990 respectively, and enrollment just kept burgeoning, hitting the 26,000 mark in 1994.